Multivariate incremental effects for continuous treatments: Studying the health effects of environmental mixtures: Exposure Shifts under Exponential Tilts

 \subsection{Fair Exposure Shifts under Fixed Gelbrich Distance}

 A primary motivation for developing our framework is to answer policy-relevant questions, such as identifying the optimal way to modify an environmental exposure mixture to achieve the greatest public health benefit.
 This naturally leads to an optimization problem: finding the intervention vector $\boldsymbol{\delta}$ that maximizes (or minimizes) the causal estimand $\psi(\boldsymbol{\delta})$.
 However, a naive comparison across all possible $\boldsymbol{\delta}$ vectors is misleading.
 For any intervention direction that yields a beneficial effect, one could simply increase the intervention's strength, for example, by scaling the magnitude of $\boldsymbol{\delta}$ to produce an arbitrarily larger (or smaller) value of $\psi(\boldsymbol{\delta})$.
 This would invariably lead to trivial solutions that correspond to extreme, unrealistic shifts in the exposure distribution.
-A more relevant policy question is ``for a fixed amount of interventional effort, what is the best direction to apply that effort?''.
+A more relevant policy question is ``for a fixed amount of interventional effort, what is the best direction to apply that effort?''
 To formalize this, we must first establish a fair basis for comparison, constraining our search to a set of interventions that are of the same size, which captures the actual movement of the exposure values, not just the magnitude of the parameter $\boldsymbol{\delta}$.
-Note that the notion of fairness here is with respect to the size of the intervention being applied, which differs from typical notions of fairness in causal inference or related fields, such as in recent work that defines a fairness criterion based on whether an estimand preserves the ordinal ranking of effects across all covariate subgroups. \citep{mcclean2024fair}
+Note that the notion of fairness here is with respect to the size of the intervention being applied, which differs from other notions of fairness based on whether an estimand preserves the ordinal ranking of effects across all covariate subgroups \citep{mcclean2024fair}.